Andorbal/andorbal.github.io/_posts/2015-01-17-aspnet-on-linux-03-project.markdown

 <link rel="stylesheet" href="css/styles.css" />
 {% endhighlight %}

+You may have noticed that we added a reference to `js/script.js`, but that file doesn't exist.
+The same is true of `css/styles.css`.
+What's more, the stylesheet we created was a [Sass](http://sass-lang.com/) file which browsers don't understand.
+We'll use gulp to address these issues.

 Update the gulpfile.js created earlier to look like this:

 {% highlight js %}